mitsuba-renderer/enoki/docs/custom.rst

         );
     }

 Note how the overall structure is preserved.
-There are two noteworthy changes:
+There are three noteworthy changes:

 1. Control flow such as ``if`` statements must be replaced by branchless code involving masks (see the :cpp:func:`enoki::select` statement on line 15).